aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

     fileuse[usedmod[name],name] = file
 }
 ~~~
-The first few lines strip the Fortran line down to the module name,
+The first few lines strip the Fortran line down to the module name.
-then it is added to the `usedmod[]` array, which counts the number of
+Then this name is added to the `usedmod[]` array, which counts the
-times a given module has been used.
-The `fileuse[i,j]` array gives the
+number of times a given module has been used.
+The `fileuse[i,j]` array
-source file that uses module `j` for the `i`th time.
-The rules at the
+gives the source file that uses module `j` for the `i`th time.
+The
-`END` are:
+rules at the `END` are:
 ~~~ awk
 split("", filuniq, ":")
 for (i in usedmod){